Bloomington-Made Candy Known Internationally

 In the beginning‚ there were small storefront candy makers.

-Today‚ made-in-Bloomington sweets cross the oceans.
-Entrepreneur Paul F. Beich launched his namesake company in the late 19th century by purchasing an enterprise that began in 1854.
+Today, an assortment of sweets that are made in Bloomington cross oceans.
+These include fine chocolates, peanut brittle, candies and nuts.
+The story of Bloomington's sweet tooth starts with entrepreneur Paul F. Beich, who launched his namesake company in the late 19th century by purchasing an enterprise that began in 1854.

 Golden Crumbles‚ Laffy Taffy‚ Katydids‚ chocolate bars and many more treats have been produced locally ever since.
 In 1952‚ Kathryn Beich – the wife of the grandson of Paul F. Beich – suggested a program for clubs and churches to raise funds by selling the firm’s candies.